ghc-proposals/ghc-proposals/proposals/0000-no-fallible-do.rst

 -------------------

 Toggling this option on or off can definitely have an impact on the meaning of code.
-``NoFallibleDo`` can turn working code into code which dies with an exception at runtime.
+Disabling ``FallibleDo`` can turn working code into code which dies with an exception at runtime, if whatever caught the ``fail`` doesn't catch the ``PatternMatchFail``.
-However, when it does so, it at least results in a warning.

-As mentioned above, we probably want to also provide something at the expression level, and it's unlikely that this design for control over the desugaring of ``do``\ -syntax will want to stay in exactly this form once that happens.
-I don't anticipate the migration in those cases to be particularly challenging though.

-A possible disadvantage is that this perhaps somewhat disincentivises work on those deeper issues that were raised, however, I see this extension as somewhat of a stop-gap measure.

-If the completeness checker gets really good (and finds its way to being used at the time of ``do``\ -syntax desugaring despite the awkwardness inherent in that), then perhaps ``NoFallibleDo`` will eventually lose its reason to exist and can be deprecated and removed.
-Similarly, if we come up with better syntax for controlling the unfolding of ``do``\ -syntax at the term level which is coordinated with a module-level version of the same, it might obviate this extension as well.
+But with ``-Werror=incomplete-uni-patterns``, the user is at least made aware all locations this could possibly happen.
+They can then rewrite the false positives with explicit error handling to not spuriously trigger the warning.

+We may want to come up with some new syntax that indicates a finer-grained per-binding or per-do-block intent.
+Many such designs would obviate a module-wide extension like this.
+See the alternatives section for details.

+We probably ought to get just rid of the heuristic earlier in the compilation pipeline that conservatively decides whether a pattern match is infallible.
+By getting rid of the main problem it causes, we disincentive doing that work.
+However, if we get rid of ``FallibleDo`` unconditionally, which this proposal points the way to, we will no longer have any need for that heuristic.

-One of the reasons we picked this route is that the implementation cost seemed minimal while also solving the problems our client was running into, and the work thus far has borne that out, it's a fairly small change overall.
+To the cost in particular, one of the reasons we picked this route is that the implementation cost seemed by-far the most minimal while also solving the problems our client was running into, and thus far the work has borne that out:
+After merging some cleanup MRs which are good in any event, it's a quite small change.

 Alternatives
 ------------